MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     <td>-??</td>
   </tr>
 </table>
+Figure A. Verb agreement affixes for core arguments.

 Of note is that the suffixes for pronominal possession on nouns and agent marking on verbs have identical morphology.

-Adjectives are morphologically identical to stative verbs when used predicatively, though unlike some stative verbs and all dynamic verbs, they can be placed after nouns without relativizing morphology or agreement morphology to be used attributively.
+Adjectives are morphologically identical to stative verbs when used predicatively, though unlike some(?) stative verbs and all dynamic verbs, they can be placed after nouns without relativizing  or agreement morphology to be used attributively.

 Other parts of speech undergo little inflection or derivation.